rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 We’ve shown that Rust is capable of implementing the object-oriented state pattern to encapsulate the different kinds of behavior a post should have in each state.
 The methods on `Post` know nothing about the various behaviors.
-The way we organized the code, we only have to look in one place to know the different ways a published post can behave: the implementation of the `State` trait on the `Published` struct.
+The way we organized the code, we have to look in only one place to know the different ways a published post can behave: the implementation of the `State` trait on the `Published` struct.

-If we were to create an alternative implementation that didn’t use the state pattern, we might instead use `match` statements in the methods on `Post` or even in the `main` code that checks the state of the post and changes behavior in those places.
+If we were to create an alternative implementation that didn’t use the state pattern, we might instead use `match` expressions in the methods on `Post` or even in the `main` code that checks the state of the post and changes behavior in those places.
 That would mean we would have to look in several places to understand all the implications of a post being in the published state!
-This would only increase the more states we added: each of those `match` statements would need another arm.
+This would only increase the more states we added: each of those `match` expressions would need another arm.

-With the state pattern, the `Post` methods and the places we use `Post` don’t need `match` statements, and to add a new state, we would only need to add a new struct and implement the trait methods on that one struct.
+With the state pattern, the `Post` methods and the places we use `Post` don’t need `match` expressions, and to add a new state, we would only need to add a new struct and implement the trait methods on that one struct.

 The implementation using the state pattern is easy to extend to add more